jano7/executor/README.md

 https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html#newSingleThreadExecutor--), however it is not efficient.
 The issue is that the tasks for unrelated keys are not being processed in parallel, instead they are put into a queue common to all keys and wait for the single thread to execute them.
 This library allows them to be executed concurrently.
-Moreover this library works well in a situation where all the possible keys are **not** known upfront.
+Moreover this library works well in a situation where all the possible keys and their number is **not** known upfront.
 ## Example
 A typical scenario in order management or booking systems is that messages for a particular trade **A** must be processed sequentially in the same order as they are received (otherwise the state of the trade will be incorrect).
 The